Hotel Mario - Iggy's Lost Hotel

 Conclusions

-Let's recap all the evidence we have:
+Let's recap all the evidence gathered on this fine page:

 One day... hopefully... maybe...